Help Center/ ModelArts/ ModelArts User Guide (Lite Server)/ Enabling Lite Servers (New UI)

 Each instance generates a separate order, which must be paid for individually.

-- Once paid, the resource will be created in 20 to 60 minutes.
-Wait until the resource is created.
+4. Once the payment is complete, wait patiently while the Lite Server resources are being provisioned.
+This process typically takes 20 to 60 minutes.
 If the resource fails to be created, see Handling Resource Purchase Failures.

 Handling Resource Purchase Failures

-- Internal BMS or ECS error: Check whether there is an internal BMS or ECS error.
+• Internal supernode, BMS, or ECS error: Check whether there is an internal BMS or ECS error.
 If yes, submit a service ticket to BMS or ECS to locate and rectify the fault.